Queen Elizabeth marks 95th birthday, days after husband's funeral

-Britain's Queen Elizabeth, the world's oldest monarch, turns 95 on Wednesday, but there will be no public celebrations of an occasion that comes just days after she bade a sad farewell to her husband of seven decades at his funeral.
+LONDON (Reuters) -Britain’s Queen Elizabeth, the world’s oldest monarch, turns 95 on Wednesday, but there will be no public celebrations just days after she bade farewell to her husband of seven decades at his funeral.

-Prince Philip, whom Elizabeth married in 1947, died on April 9 at the age of 99.
-The royals paid their final respects to the family's patriarch at his funeral on Saturday at Windsor Castle. read more

 Because of COVID-19 restrictions, the queen sat alone during the sombre service for Philip, who she had described as her “strength and stay”.